krypdoh/MLB-TCKR/README.md

 - **Quit** — Exit the ticker

 ### Keyboard Shortcuts
-Click the ticker bar to give it focus, then use the shortcuts listed in the Features section above.
+See the full hotkeys table in the [Keyboard Shortcuts](#️⃣-keyboard-shortcuts) feature section above.

 ### Settings Dialog